chvancooten/NimPlant/README.md

 There are many reasons why Nimplant may fail to compile or run.
 If you encounter issues, please try the following (in order):

 - Ensure you followed the steps as described in the 'Installation' section above, double check that all dependencies are installed and the versions match
-- Ensure you followed the steps as described in the 'Compilation' section above, and that you have used the Docker to rule out any dependency issues
+- Ensure you followed the steps as described in the 'Compilation' section above, and that you have used the Docker container to rule out any dependency issues
 - Check the logs in the `server/logs` directory for any errors
 - Try the `nim-debug` or `rust-debug` compilation modes to compile with console and debug messages (.exe only) to see if any error messages are returned
 - Try compiling from another OS or with another toolchain to see if the same error occurs